Daniel Littlefield: Political life

 Littlefield started his political career as a Whig, but joined the Republican Party on its formation.
 He served in the Massachusetts assembly in 1861 and 1862, and then became Lieutenant Governor of Rhode Island in 1889.

 Personal life

-Littlefield married Maria B. Collins in 1843, and on her death in 1866 he married Maria Antoinette McMurry of New York.
+In 1843, Littlefield married Maria B. Collins, who was from Natick, Rhode Island.
+After his wife's death in 1866, he married Maria Antoinette McMurry of New York.
 He had four daughters by his first wife, only one of whom lived to adulthood, and she died at age 20.
 He had two children with his second wife, Leland H. and Florence A.

 Littlefield was a member and trustee of the Pawtucket Congregational Church.
 Physically, he was a large and imposing figure at over six feet tall.

 Littlefield owned a mansion at Broad and Central Streets in Central Falls that was said to be one of the finest in town.
-He died in his home on May 31, 1891 and was buried at Swan Point Cemetery.
+He died in his home on May 31, 1891, aged 68, and was buried at Swan Point Cemetery.